mmamontx/ja2-stracciatella-mp/README.md

     - Propagate time (including time compressions) from the server to clients.
 - Low priority:
     - Make IsValidTalkableNPC() support RPCs.
-    - Implement respective item pointers for multiple clients.
+    - Implement respective item pointers for multiple clients: replace gpItemPointerRPC.
     - Moving and equipping items in the inventory between different mercs.
     - Multi-selection actions.
     - When climbing to and back from roofs change the level only for the player that initiated it.
     - For fun: It seems that originally developers considered enabling jumps over the windows and left the corresponding code in place.
-Try to extend climbing with this ability.
+Try to extend climbing with this ability (remove it or make it optional in the release).
     - Testing: manual and automated.
     - Fix the bug when client mercs do not arrive in time and become inaccessible.
     - Fix the sporadic client crashes when it connects to the lobby.